Social Security FAQ

 The test is based only on the amount of time during which the beneficiary is employed or self-employed, not on the amount of the beneficiary's earnings or losses.
 The foreign work test was intended to make it unnecessary to convert earnings in a foreign currency into earnings in specific dollar amounts.

-This contrasts with the rule applicable for working while under full retirement age while in the US: If you are younger than full retirement age during all of 2012, we must deduct $1 from your benefits for each $2 you earned above $14,640. www.socialsecurity.gov/pubs/10069.html#a0=0
+This contrasts with the rule applicable for working while under full retirement age while in the US: If you’re younger than full retirement age during all of 2019, $1 will be deducted from your benefits for each $2 you earn above $17,640.
+If you reach full retirement age during 2019, $1 will be deducted from your benefits for each $3 you earn above $46,920 until the month you reach full retirement age. www.socialsecurity.gov/pubs/10069.html#a0=0

 Q: Doesn't the foreign work test apply to Social Security recipients under the age of 70?